Welcome to 108!

 How Does Cub Scouting Work?

-Cub Scouting is a family-oriented program for children in kindergarten through fifth grade.
-Parents and guardians play an active role in guiding their child’s journey.
+Cub Scouting is a family-oriented program designed for children from kindergarten through fifth grade.
+Parents and guardians play an active role in their child’s Scouting journey, providing guidance, encouragement, and support.

 Two Levels of Cub Scouting